NCAS-CMS/cfdm/docs/_sources/tutorial.rst.txt

    >>> t.constructs(key='auxiliarycoordinate999')
    {}

-A less verbose, and often more convienient, method of selection is by metadata construct "name".
+A less verbose, and often more convenient, method of selection is by metadata construct "name".
 A construct's name is typically the description that is displayed when the construct is inspected.
 For example, the :ref:`three auxiliary coordinate constructs
 <Medium-detail>` in the field construct ``t`` have names
 ``'latitude'``, ``'longitude'`` and ``'long_name:Grid latitude name'``.
-Selection by name does not require a keyword parameter, although the keyord ``name`` can be used:
+Selection by name does not require a keyword parameter, although the keyword ``name`` can be used:

 .. code-block:: python
    :caption: *Get constructs by their name.*